 We’ve discussed the sizable costs to open a laundromat business.
 But there are also ongoing operational costs that need to be taken into account.
 Think about a washing machine that’s broken down, dryer lint screens that need to be replaced, or maintenance on your water connections.

-Your business plan is where to compile those costs, since they will have a significant impact on your long-term finances.
+Your business plan is where to compile those costs, since they’ll have a significant impact on your long-term finances.
 You won’t be able to accurately estimate your break even date without them.

 Your business plan must detail the maintenance and repair strategies you intend to employ in order to extend the life of your equipment.
 Document your strategy for handling repairs – whether you’ll use an on-call technician, train any staff to handle minor upkeep, or send faulty equipment to the manufacturer for repairs.

-You should also state whether you will have a contingency plan during repair times, such as the use of spare machines, or planning your maintenance schedule to minimize disruption.
+You should also state whether you will have a contingency plan while machines are being repaired.
+Do you have spare machines, or a regular maintenance schedule to minimize disruption?
 This will show potential lenders or investors that you’ve considered steps to maintain steady revenue streams.

 Don’t forget about utility and insurance costs, as well.
 These are ongoing expenses that can change as your business grows.
 You will want to demonstrate in your business plan that you have considered the impact of these costs on your business – not just when you start the business, but on an ongoing basis.